 Generation 9 Mythical Pokémon

-Pecharunt was added to Pokémon Scarlet and Violet in the The Hidden Treasure of Area Zero Epilogue: Mochi Mayhem DLC.
+Pecharunt was added to Pokémon Scarlet and Violet in The Hidden Treasure of Area Zero Epilogue: Mochi Mayhem DLC.

 If you found this guide handy, you might also enjoy our look at all the different Pokémon card types.